Create a service account to install and manage NXLog Platform

 $ sudo useradd -m -g nxpgroup -s /bin/bash nxp

-2. Next, configure the sudoers file to grant the service account access to the necessary commands and installer paths for managing NXLog Platform.
-You must replace the path /export/local/nxp/nxp-*.sfx.sh with the path where you will copy your NXLog Platform installer file.
+2. Next, configure the sudoers file to grant the service account access to the necessary commands and installer path for installing and managing NXLog Platform.
+Replace /tmp/nxp/nxp-*.sfx.sh with the path of the NXLog Platform installer file.

 Cmnd_Alias NXP = /usr/local/bin/nxp_manage.sh, /usr/bin/journalctl, /bin/vi /etc/nxp.conf